wormhole-foundation/docs.wormhole.com/docs/reference/ecosystem/portal.md

 This section provides a high-level overview of how to interact with two smart contract modules that implement xAssets: (1) Token Bridge module and (2) NFT Bridge Module.

-If you're looking to interact with the Token Bridge directly from a typescript client or backend, you should start with the [Wormhole Typescript SDK](https://www.npmjs.com/package/@certusone/wormhole-sdk).
+If you're looking for client-side libraries or to interact with the Token Bridge directly from a typescript client or backend, you should start with the [Wormhole Typescript SDK](https://www.npmjs.com/package/@certusone/wormhole-sdk).

 ## Creating xAssets

 xAssets always have an **origin chain**.
 This is where the token is initially minted in the token standards supported by the specific chain (ERC-20, SPL, etc for tokens; ERC-721, Metaplex, etc for NFTs).

-xAssets are all **fungible** with each other.
-This means the Wormhole-wrapped asset can be exchanged for the original asset or a wrapped asset from other chains.
+xAssets are all **fungible** with token its value or properties.
+This means the Wormhole-wrapped asset can be exchanged for the original asset or a wrapped asset from other chains. ie If you have an xEth or wormhole-wrapped eth, you can transfer it from Ethereum to Solana to Polygon, and it will remain the same wrapped ETH token throughout the process as there will be a native token backing that on the origin chain locked in wormhole contract.
+Wormhole makes sure to prevent the creation of wrapped unbacked assets as all the assets are fungible, one could exchange a native token for a rogue unbacked token causing glitches in supply or arbitrary minting.

 **Tokens**

-To convert tokens into an xAsset, an **attestation** must first be created.
+To convert tokens into a xAsset, an **attestation** must first be created.
 To create an attestation, simply call the **attest** function on the token bridge contract of the origin chain.

     function attestToken(
         address tokenAddress,